draconisPW/PWMAngband/docs/birth.rst

 Half-Elf
   Half-elves tend to be smarter and faster than a human, but not as wise or strong.
-Half-elves are slightly better at magic, disarming, saving throws, stealth and archery, but they are not as good at hand-to-hand combat.
+Half-elves are slightly better at magic, disarming, saving throws, stealth, archery and searching, but they are not as good at hand-to-hand combat.
 Half-elves are immune to dexterity draining, and have weak infravision.

 .. _Elf:

 Elf
   Elves are better magicians than humans, but not as good at fighting.
 They tend to be smarter and faster than humans, though not as wise or strong.
-  Elves are better at disarming, stealth, archery and magic, but they are not as good at hand-to-hand combat.
+  Elves are better at searching, disarming, perception, stealth, archery and magic, but they are not as good at hand-to-hand combat.
 They are resistant to attacks involving bright light, are immune to dexterity draining, and have fair infravision.

 .. _Hobbit:

 Hobbit
   Hobbits, or Halflings, are very good at shooting, throwing, and have good saving throws.
-They also are very good at disarming and stealth; so they make excellent rogues, but prefer to be called burglars.
+They also are very good at searching, disarming, perception, and stealth; so they make excellent rogues, but prefer to be called burglars.
 They will be much weaker than humans, and not good at melee fighting.
 Halflings have fair infravision.
 They have a strong hold on their life force, and are thus resistant to life draining.
 Hobbits are very partial to mushrooms and can identify them when found.

 .. _Gnome:

 Gnome
   Gnomes are smaller than dwarves but larger than halflings.
 They, like the halflings, live in the earth in burrow-like homes.
 Gnomes make excellent mages, and have very good saving throws.
-They are good at disarming and stealth.
+They are good at searching, disarming, perception, and stealth.
 They have lower strength than humans so they are not very good at fighting with hand weapons.
 Gnomes have good infravision.
 Gnomes are intrinsically protected against paralysis and some slowing effects.
 Gnomes are excellent at using wands and staves and can identify them when found.

 .. _Dwarf: